-- a) Regularly monitored teaching activity performed under the direction of the lecturer within the framework of a course recorded in the Neptun system of CUB, (e.g. conducting practical sessions, performing education organisation activities and preparing and correcting the associated assessments, job shadowing and mentoring). b) The PhD student may be used for teaching tasks by the institutes for up to 4 hours a week (two timeslots) averaged over the semester, for which he/she is entitled to remuneration according to the relevant regulations. - c) in the study and research phase, a minimum of one timeslot of teaching or education organisation equivalent thereto is mandatory for each PhD student.
+- a) Regularly monitored teaching activity performed autonomously or under the direction of the lecturer within the framework of a course recorded in the Neptun system of CUB, (e.g. conducting practical sessions, performing education organisation activities and preparing and correcting the associated assessments, job shadowing and mentoring). - b) It is possible to obtain teaching credits outside CUB, as provided for in the UDR, subject to prior approval by the Studies Programme Director of the DSBM. - b) The PhD student may be used for teaching tasks by the institutes for up to 4 hours a week (two timeslots) averaged over the semester, for which he/she is entitled to remuneration according to the relevant regulations. - c) in the study and research phase, a minimum of one timeslot of teaching or education organisation equivalent thereto is mandatory for each PhD student.

-4.2.
-Research forum
+4.2 RESEARCH FORUM

 The DSBM pays special attention to ensuring that PhD students in the study and research phase (semesters 1-4) obtain the 120 credits required for the comprehensive examination as smoothly as possible, at the same time seeking to encourage PhD students to complete the paper to be submitted for the comprehensive examination.
-In this spirit, in the study and research phase (semesters 1-4), the DSBM requires the results related to the topic of the dissertation in progress to be presented and submitted for comment at least at 1 research forum, by which a maximum of 6 research credits may be acquired.
-Such credits are certified by the Studies Programme Director.
+In this spirit, in the study and research phase (semesters 1-4), the DSBM demands as a criterion requirement that the results related to the topic of the dissertation in progress are presented and submitted for comment at least at 1 research forum.
 The detailed rules of the research forum are included in Annex 3.